Researchify/Researchify/pull_request_template.md

 # Tests
 All unit tests pass?
-Build successfully?
+Build successfully? <br/>
-Attach screenshot of the expected result (e.g. UI of the website/ postman api call result/ database changes ) Provide steps in detail for reviewers to reproduce the expected result of the code changes
+Attach screenshot of the expected result (e.g. UI of the website/ postman api call result/ database changes) <br/>
+Provide steps in detail for reviewers to reproduce the expected result of the code changes <br/>

 # Relevant document/ link (if any)